SR5-FoundryVTT/SR5-FoundryVTT/README-DEV.md

 * Start developing

 There are multiple gulp tasks available to help development:
-* watch => rebuild the system after a change is detected
+* watch => rebuild the system after a change is detected (code and `/public` data)
-* build => rebuild the system once, manually
+* build => rebuild the system once
 * link => See section below

-In general the application within FoundryVTT will use what's the build process puts into _dist/_, while most else isn't needed to function but only to provide sources.
+In general the application within FoundryVTT will only use contents in `/dist`.

+# System Architecture

+## Folder structure
+Everything needed to execute the system within foundry must live under
+* `/dist`
+FoundryVTT compendium packs are used as is:
+- `/packs`
+Data that needs to be copied into `/dist` as is during build:
+* `/public`
+Source code
+- `/src`

+## Translations
+The FoundryVTT language config files used by Foundry will be at `/dist/lang/<language>/config.json`.
+The `/dist` directory does only exist on releases and changes made here to language files won't be accepted into the GitHub repository.
+Instead use `/public/lang/<language>/config.json` as these are copied over to `/dist/lang` when running `gulp build` or `gulp watch`.

+In order to get your translation changes to the `/public` language files into the system, you'll have to create a GitHub pull request against the systems `master`/`main` branch.

+## Design
+More and more parts of the system move to separate modules organized into these broad layers:
+All following folder reference are relative to src\module\*
+* Rules layer.
+Shouldn't contain any references to Foundry objects.
+At best system objects should be used (like a PartsList) These live in the rules\ folder
+* Flow layer.
+Should use the rules modules to introduce an order of operations for them and collect and output information.
+This will contain Foundry objects.
+These live in item\flows and actor\flows.
+* Application layer.
+Handle interface operations.
+Dialogs.
+Application windows.
+Chat Message creation and so forth.
+* Tests layer.
+Whenever any Shadowrun test is implemented it should extend the SuccessTest class.
+All tests live in the tests\ folder.

+Additional separations are made for
+* Initial data generation of items or template partials

 ## Branches and Pull Requests
 We'll gladly accept pull requests for all things moving the system forward. :)